Systems thinking, AI literacy, and human-centered organizational support

 Start with the friction that keeps costing time, clarity, or trust.

-If an AI initiative feels vague, a workflow keeps breaking down, or the organization is working too hard for too little return, that is usually the right place to begin.
-We can look at the full system around it and decide what kind of support will actually move things forward.
+If AI conversations are muddy, workflows keep breaking down, or the organization is working too hard for too little return, that is usually the right place to begin.
+We can look at the system around it and decide what kind of support will actually make the work clearer, lighter, and more sustainable.